lshannon/cf-flyway-db/README.md

 </plugin>
 ```

-2. SQL scripts have a higher likely hood of working in the Cloud having developed them against Postgres locally
+2. SQL scripts have a higher likely hood of working in the Cloud having developed them against Postgres locally.
+I am not too confident with Embedded SQL support vs what Postgres can do

 3. Having a persistent DB gives me a chance to inspect after the test with commonly used DB tool (PgAdmin for example)

-Better developers may have another way, I would love to hear it, but for me (on this particular deadline) this is perfect.